Electronics Manufacturing & Circuit Boards

 Approximate net recovery on cost

-Market tiers and regions define the marketplace: The electronic manufacturing services (“EMS”) industry is commonly divided into tiers by revenue.
-Tier one EMS providers have revenue of over $1 billion, tier two EMS providers have revenue of between $250 million and $1 billion, and tier three EMS providers have revenue of under $250 million.
-High volume, low complexity manufacturing is concentrated in low cost regions (e.g., China, Mexico).
-Most North American EMS activity focuses on low volume, high complexity manufacturing for industries such as aerospace, industrial, medical, and military.
-Original equipment manufacturer (“OEM”) customers in these industries often choose just one EMS provider to produce their products, which can lead to relatively high recoveries for inventory.
+High-volume, low-complexity manufacturing is concentrated in low-cost regions such as China and Mexico.
+Most North American EMS activity focuses on low-volume, high-complexity manufacturing for industries such as aerospace, industrial, medical and military.
+Original equipment manufacturers’ customers in these industries often choose just one EMS provider to produce their products, which can lead to relatively high recoveries for inventory.

-Equipment is valuable: Equipment at EMS providers includes printed circuit board assembly (“PCBA”) lines, which typically consist of screen printers, high speed chip placement machines, reflow ovens, and automated optical inspection (“AOI”) stations.
-Other equipment groups can include test and measurement, and metal and plastic fabrication tools.
+Equipment is Valuable: Equipment at EMS providers includes PCB assembly (PCBA) lines, which typically consist of screen printers, high-speed chip placement machines, reflow ovens and automated optical inspection stations.
+Other equipment groups can include test and measurement and metal and plastic fabrication tools.
 The majority of PCBA equipment at EMS facilities is manufactured by a small number of vendors.
 Newer models are distinguished by increased speeds and the ability to produce smaller and denser products.
-Whereas each successive generation of equipment causes downward pressure on the value of legacy equipment, the useful life of PCBA equipment is long, with a strong market for legacy equipment in developing countries worldwide.
-These markets include Asia, Latin America, and Eastern Europe.